-American Student Assistance ("ASA") is a private nonprofit with a mission to help students know themselves, know their options, and make informed decisions to achieve their education and career goals.
+American Student Assistance, along with its subsidiaries, (collectively, "ASA"), is a private nonprofit with a mission to help students know themselves, know their options, and make informed decisions to achieve their education and career goals.
 ASA fulfills their mission by providing tools and resources to students online and through community-based organizations.
 ASA is committed to helping students explore education and career options starting in middle school, experiment through hands-on opportunities, and execute a plan to meet their goals.
 ASA's innovative programs and partnerships, combined with a robust research agenda and advocacy platform, enable ASA to provide meaningful impact to young people on a national scale.